 Honorable Jay C. Sheffield, Judge Presiding

 Justice Court is the judicial branch of County government responsible for the processing of all criminal and traffic misdemeanor offenses, including Fish and Game violations that occur in Lincoln County.
-It is also the court wherein nearly all persons arrested for felony offenses will make their initial appearance and have their bail set.
+It is also the court where most people arrested for felony offenses will make their initial appearance and have their bail set.

 Justice Court conducts Jury or Bench Trials in both criminal and civil cases.

 Justice Court issues Search Warrants, Arrest Warrants and Orders of Protection.

 Justice Court also provides an initial appearance to persons arrested on warrants from outside Lincoln County and to persons arrested for probation/parole violations.

 - Montana Highway Patrol

 - Motor Carrier Services of the Department of Transportation

 - State Department of Livestock